Classical Verification of Quantum Computations in Linear Time: Technical Overview

 \subsection{Fast Parallel RSPV for 8-basis Qfactory and Gadget-assisted Quantum Computation Verification}

 At a high level, to construct the fast CVQC protocol, we take the approach of constructing RSPV protocol as an intermediate step.
 As informally defined in Section \ref{sec:1.2.2}, we consider the parallel version of RSPV for state family $\{\ket{+_\theta}=\frac{1}{\sqrt{2}}(\ket{0}+e^{\mi\theta\pi/4}\ket{1}),\theta\in \{0,1\cdots 7\}\}$.
-The input of RSPV protocol is the gadget number $1^L$ and security parameter $1^\kappa$.
+The inputs of the RSPV protocol are the gadget number $1^L$ and security parameter $1^\kappa$.
 Equivalently we could consider this protocol as an RSPV protocol for a single uniformly random state from a large state family

 In the end the server should get a random element from \eqref{eq:rr1} and the client should get $(\theta^{(i)})_{i\in [L]}$.
-Equivalently we could express the joint cq-state of the client and server in this ideal functionality as
+Equivalently we could express the joint cq-state of the client and server in this ideal functionality as\footnote{Below we express the cq-state by a mixture of density operators and pure states.
+This notation is not fully standard but is convenient and is indeed used in some places; we do not rely on any operational property of it and use it solely as a notation.}

 The road to prove Theorem \ref{thm:main} is as follows. \begin{enumerate} \item Construct an RSPV protocol for target state \eqref{eq:cqtarget0} that runs in time $O(\fpoly(\kappa)L)$.
 This is achieved by Protocol \ref{prtl:rspvr} assuming NTCF and QROM and it also has the desirable property that it only has constant rounds.
 This proves Theorem \ref{thm:infrspv}. \item Given a circuit $C$ to be verified, find a gadget-assisted quantum computation verification protocol that uses \eqref{eq:rr1} as the initial gadgets, where the gadget number $L$ needed is linear in the circuit size $|C|$.
 This is achieved by existing work \cite{FKD}. \end{enumerate} \paragraph{Remark} Classical-channel RSPV defined above for arbitrary state families are generally impossible due to the existence of complex-conjugate attack, discussed in \cite{RUV,leash,AGthesis}: the malicious server could choose to execute the complex conjugate of the honest behaviors, and the output state will be the complex conjugate of the target state, which is not isometric to the honest state in general.
 The client has no way to detect it over a classical channel.
 However, the state \eqref{eq:cqtarget0} that we aim at is indeed invariant under complex conjugate: a complex conjugate of \eqref{eq:cqtarget0} is isometric to \eqref{eq:cqtarget0} up to a global phase by a sequence of $\fX$ flips: